Terms & Conditions

 -

-Cooperate with safeguarding procedures and safety protocols during drop-off, collection, and emergencies.
+Cooperate with safeguarding and safety procedures.

-Deny access to any parent or visitor whose conduct poses a risk to safety, welfare, or the reputation of the setting.
+The nursery reserves the right, at its discretion, to deny access to any parent or visitor whose conduct poses a risk to safety, welfare, or the operation of the setting, and to suspend or terminate a child’s place where necessary.
+Any such action will be documented and formally communicated.

 8. Disclaimer and Legal Notice